Previous Chapter | Home | Next Chapter |

 Ignoring him, Wrightman barked his next command like a drill

-sergeant: "Okay One at a time now, get out of the car--passenger first, then
+sergeant: "Okay One at a time now, get out of the

 the driver."